 - It’s easy to operate with touch keys.

-In addition to the above new features, you still get the reverse function, the detachable BPA-free parts which are dishwasher safe, and the low noise factor (less than 60 decibels).
+In addition to the above new features, you still get the reverse function, plus BPA-free and dishwasher safe parts, and the low noise factor (less than 60 decibels).

 TIP: You’ll get a 2-year warranty when you buy from an authorized seller such as Amazon, and if you register your unit on Aicook’s website you can get it extended another year to receive a 3-year warranty all up.

-So, if you’re okay with a 3-year warranty (versus the 10+ years of the Omega and Greenstar juicers) and you don’t need any fancy attachments, this is a reliable and affordable starter juicer.
+So, if you’re okay with a 3-year warranty (versus the 10+ years of the Omega and Greenstar press juicers) and you don’t need any fancy attachments, this is a reliable and affordable slow masticating juicer.
 Comes with a handy recipe book.

-This juicer operates at 110 RPM.
+This cold press juicer operates at 110 RPM.
 It’s not as slow as the other juicers on this list, but you can’t just judge according to speed.
 The produce is crushed in a similar way to what your teeth do to food when you chew.
 The juicer has what is called a “human mastication system” whereby the food is ground and chopped before the juice is extracted.
-The result is that you will have less trouble with hard fruits and vegetables such as apples or carrots, and extracting butter from seeds or nuts is easier than ever before.
+The result is that you will have less trouble with hard fruits and veggies such as apples or carrots, and extracting butter from seeds or nuts is easier.

-This three-stage masticating system also helps to ensure that food does not get trapped in the gears or the pulp ejection system.
-This makes cleaning up a lot easier and you can rest assured that you will be getting the most juice for your money.
-It has also been shown that this method of extraction is the best way to maintain high levels of vitamins, minerals, and other nutrients, too.
+This three-stage masticating method also helps to ensure that food does not get trapped in the gears or the pulp ejection system.
+This makes cleaning up a lot easier and you can rest assured that you will be getting the most pressed juice for your money.
+It has also been shown that this extraction process is the best way to maintain high levels of vitamins, minerals, and other nutrients, too.

-The Greenstar GSE-5000 measures 18.6” x 6.8” x 12.4” and weighs 24 pounds.
+This Green Star Juicer GSE-5000 measures 18.6” x 6.8” x 12.4” and weighs 24 pounds.
 Many of the online reviews of this juicer mention how easy it is to assemble, how sturdy and heavy it feels, and how quiet it is during operation.
-Cleaning this juicer may take longer than other smaller, less complex models (up to 10 minutes), but most people say it’s worth the trouble.
+Clean up on this juicer may take longer than other smaller, less complex models (up to 10 minutes), but most people say it’s worth the trouble.

 When you purchase this Greenstar juicer (full review), in addition to full instructions you will also receive cleaning brushes and a proprietary scraper tool to help with cleaning.

-In a nutshell, this juicer is a work-horse and can handle the widest variety of fruits and vegetables, great for commercial purposes too.
+In a nutshell, this press juicer is a work-horse and can handle the widest variety of fruits and veggies, great for commercial purposes too.
 While juicing, you can adjust the pressure on pulp ejection to reduce clogging.
-No other juicer on this list can compare in this regard.
+No other slow juicer on this list can compare in this regard.
 If you’re a regular juicer and want to make sure you’re getting the best, look no more.

-One thing that you will find when you start looking for high-quality masticating juicers is that they can get pretty expensive.
+One thing that you will find when you start looking for high-quality cold press juicers is that they can get pretty expensive.
 Both home and professional models are significantly more expensive than traditional centrifugal juicers, but they are healthier, last longer, and certainly worth the expense.
-One of the juicers known for being both extremely sturdy and portable is the Kuvings B6000S.
+One of the slow masticating juicers known for being both extremely sturdy and portable is the Kuvings B6000S.

-With a wide feed chute of 3 inches, you will have less pre-chopping to do and can quickly make juice from larger pieces of food – something that many experienced juicing fanatics appreciate.
+With a wide feed chute of 3 inches, you will have less pre-cutting to do and can quickly make juice from larger pieces of food – something that many experienced juicing fanatics appreciate.

 The Kuvings B6000S operates at a low extraction speed of 60 RPM.
 This helps to ensure that all of the possible nutrients are extracted from the food and that oxidation is kept to a minimum.
-This low extraction speed also means that it operates quieter than other juicers.
-There is very little noise or vibration which is important if you are making juice in the morning while the rest of your family is sleeping.
+This low extraction speed also means that it operates quieter than most other masticating cold press juicers (though not as quiet as the Hurom HP).
+There is very little noise or vibration which is important if you’re making juice in the morning while the rest of your family is sleeping.

-This juicer comes equipped with a 240 W motor that is one of most powerful of all the masticating juicers and should pose no trouble to even the toughest, most fibrous fruits and vegetables.
+This press juicer comes equipped with a 240 W motor that is one of most powerful of all the slow masticating juicers and should pose no trouble to even the toughest, most fibrous fruits and vegetables (think celery and wheatgrass).
 You will also get a sorbet attachment, a cleaning tool, a smart cap for combining juices, and full instructions.

-This best-selling slow juicer is well known for how easy it is to make juice out of whole carrots, without the need for even chopping them up.
-Cleaning is also fairly easy, due in part to the included cleaning tool – and if you have ever tried to clean a juicer, then you know how important this is!
+This best-selling cold press juicer is well known for how easy it is to make juice out of whole carrots, without the need for even chopping them up.
+Clean up is also fairly easy, due in part to the included cleaning tool – and if you have ever tried to clean a juicer, then you know how important this is!

 #5.
 SKG A10 Slow Masticating Juicer – Best High-Yield Juicer

-Another huge benefit is its 3.15-inch turn-over chute, which is larger than most juicers and can save you a lot of preparation time.
-In addition, it has a separate 1.75-inch chute specifically for feeding in long, thin items such as carrots and celery.
+Another huge benefit is its 3.15-inch turn-over chute, which is larger than most cold press juicers and can save you a lot of preparation time.
+You can make fresh apple or orange juice with a lot less chopping!
+In addition, it has a separate 1.75-inch feed tube specifically for feeding in long, thin items such as carrots and celery.

 All parts are made from high-quality Tritan food-grade anti-oxidation materials.
 The juicer also comes with a handy carry handle so moving is easy.

-At 21 inches tall and about 9 inches wide, it’s almost as compact as the Kuvings juicer.
-With only four pieces to put together and take apart, assembly and cleaning does not have to be a struggle.
+At 21 inches tall and about 9 inches wide, it’s almost as compact as the Kuvings whole slow juicer.
+With only four pieces to put together and take apart, it’s easy to clean and assemble.
 Plus there’s a special brush included for scrubbing out the strainer.